 Process for Asphalt Driveway: Residential and Commercial

-An excavation of a driveway involves two dump trucks, as well as a pickup truck with a trailer.
+Excavation of a driveway involves two dump trucks, as well as a pickup truck with a trailer.
 We will need access to parking for these vehicles.
-One dump truck will arrive empty to take away all of the materials.
+One dump truck will arrive empty to take away all the materials.
 The other is full of gravel for the base preparation.

 - The first stage of an asphalt driveway paving project is to remove your old driveway.
 Please make sure your vehicles are out of the work area and that your garage door is open, if applicable.